MaxMEllon/udon-dou/README.md

 ## LICENSE

-This softhttp://maoudamashii.jokersounds.com/music_rule.htmlware is released under the MIT License, see LICENSE.txt.
+This software is released under the MIT License, see LICENSE.txt.